Mastering impossible Calisthenics moves!

-Welcome to this new article which follows on from the one presenting the different Street-Workout tricks, from the most accessible to the most impossible.
+Welcome to this new article, which follows the one presenting the different Street Workout moves, from the most accessible to the most impossible.

-We're going to look at the different methods that will help you gradually reach all the figures we're going to see 💪
+We will cover the different methods that will help you gradually achieve all the moves we're about to see 💪

 Unilateral exercises, slowly but surely!

-First method: You can make the exercises progressively unilateral, i.e. gently separate yourself from one arm or leg.
-This method is particularly useful if you're just starting out with basic exercises such as push-ups, pull-ups and squats.
+First method: You can gradually make exercises unilateral, meaning gently relying less on one arm or leg.
+This method is especially useful for beginners to progress in basic exercises like push-ups, pull-ups, and squats.

-You can start by doing them in archery to put more weight on one side, then you can use your second limb to assist the first less and less.
+You can start by doing them in archer style to put more weight on one side, then you can use your second limb to assist the first less and less.

-This can be done by gradually removing fingers, or by holding onto an external object at different heights.
-For pull-ups, you can still hold onto your own body, or even use a pulley and counterweight system to progress to one-arm pull-ups.
+This can be by gradually removing fingers or holding onto an external object at different heights.
+For pull-ups, you can also hold onto your own body or even use a pulley and counterweight system to work your way up to a one-arm pull-up.

-Learning Callisthenics: Playing on the height of support points
+Learning Calisthenics: Adjusting the height of your support points

-Second method: You can play with the height of the support points, especially when the figures require you to place at least one hand and one foot somewhere, which is the case for all floor push-ups, horizontal pull-ups and stand-ups, for example.
+Second method: You can adjust the height of your support points, especially when exercises require you to place at least one hand and one foot somewhere, which is the case for all floor push-ups, horizontal rows, and stand-ups, for example.

-It simply involves raising the hands or feet to make an exercise more or less difficult.
+It simply involves elevating your hands or feet to make an exercise more or less challenging.

-For example, to make push-ups more complex, you can raise your feet.
-Conversely, raising your hands will simplify the exercise.
+For example, to make push-ups harder, you can elevate your feet.
+Conversely, elevating your hands will make this exercise easier.

-Third: You can vary the supports and holds to change the difficulty of an exercise.
+Thirdly: You can vary the supports and grips to change the difficulty of an exercise.

-For example, dips can be performed in a variety of ways: on straight bars, parallel bars or gym rings.
+For example, you can perform dips in different ways: on straight bars, parallel bars, or even on gymnastic rings.

-Fourth method: Add external weights to progress.
-You can equip yourself with a weight belt or a weighted vest, for example, which are the 2 essentials for exploding your performance.
+Fourth method: Adding external weights to progress You can equip yourself with a dip belt or a weighted vest, for example, which are two essential tools to significantly boost your performance.

-Adding more and more weight to these exercises is a great way to increase muscular strength and endurance.
-For example, weighted pull-ups are among the best exercises to do when you're looking to get a one-armed pull, or simply to do more pulls in a row.
+Adding more and more weight to these exercises is a great way to boost your strength and muscle endurance.
+For instance, weighted pull-ups are among the best exercises to do when you're aiming for a one-arm pull-up or just want to do more pull-ups in a row.

-Fifth method, and certainly the best-known: you can play with your body's leverage by bending and bringing one or both legs closer to the hook point.
+Fifth method, certainly the most well-known: You can adjust your body's leverage by bending and bringing one or two legs closer to the anchor point.

-This is often recommended for the main figures, which are the Back Lever, the Front Lever, the Flag and the Board.
+This is often recommended for main skills like the Back Lever, the Front Lever, the Human Flag, and the Planche.

 There's an almost unlimited number of progressions between each of these, so don't hesitate to try out your ideas.